 How you want to complete the inside of the garage, including whether you'll finish the walls or install built-in features, impacts the cost of your project.

 In most cases, you'll need to obtain proper building permits when adding on to your home or property.
-Which permits you need and how much they cost depends on your state and local requirements.
+Which permits you need and how much they cost depend on your state and local requirements.

 Whether You DIY or Pay a Contractor